 A lot of students also had concerns about not being permitted to access their phones to contact family during an emergency, but in such an event educators are legally required to allow phone use.

-One interesting result from the student survey was that, despite many studies indicating that cell phones have a negative impact on mental health and that was one of the main reasons the Phone-Free School Act was passed, the majority of student respondents said that their mental health didn’t improve when they didn’t have access to their phone.
+One of the main arguments in favor of the Phone-Free School Act was that less cell phone use would improve teen mental health.
+However, despite many studies indicating that cell phones have a negative impact on mental health, the majority of FUHS student respondents said that their mental health didn’t improve when they are denied cell phone access.

-A potential reason for that, FUHS nurse Kristina Smith thinks, is because people have gotten used to the stimulation that phones provide and taking them away feels disappointing.
+FUHS nurse Kristina Smith says she’s not surprised that students deny the negative effect the phone has on mental health.
+Smith says people have gotten used to the stimulation that phones provide and taking them away feels disappointing.

 “There’s an addictive piece to it,” Smith said.
-“There’s definitely some studies out there that talk about that endorphin rush that we get from being happy about looking at pictures and the videos and things, and then you take it away and there’s no more rush.”
+“There are definitely some studies out there that talk about that endorphin rush that we get from being happy about looking at pictures and the videos and things, and then you take it away and there’s no more rush.”

 This contributes to a lack of focus in classes as well.